Southern Sindh province Governor in Pak tests positive for coronavirus

-Governor of Pakistan's southern Sindh province Imran Ismail, a very close aide of Prime Minister Imran Khan, has tested positive for the deadly coronavirus, his party said on Monday.
+Governor of Pakistan's southern Sindh province Imran Ismail, a very close aide of Prime Minister Imran Khan, has tested positive for the deadly coronavirus, his party said.
 A stalwart of the ruling Pakistan Tehreek-e-Insaaf, Ismail said he was prepared to fight it out.

-"I believe this is nothing what we are prepared for.
-May Allah give us strength to fight the pandemic inshallah," he said in a tweet.
-The death toll due to the coronavirus rose to 293 in Pakistan while the total number of cases jumped to 13,947 on Monday.
+"I believe this is nothing that we are prepared for.
+May Allah gives us the strength to fight the pandemic inshallah," he said in a tweet.
+Before he went into self-isolation, the governor met a number of people and attended important meetings.

+According to information released by the Governor House, Ismail held separate meetings with delegations of the Jewelers and Manufacturers Association and the Beauty Parlour Association on April 24.
+On the same day, the governor attended an informal ceremony at a field isolation center to donate 3,000 protective gear.
+Meanwhile, Prime Minister Khan wished Ismail a speedy recovery from the coronavirus on Tuesday.

+"Praying for Governor Imran Ismail's speedy recovery from COVID19.
+May Allah grants him the strength to fight this," he tweeted.
+"I am thankful to all the cabinet members, friends & family who showed their concern regarding my health...I am in good health & spirit....," Ismail tweeted.

 Sindh has registered 4,956 positive cases so far.
 Some 50 police personnel, including six inspectors, have also tested positive for the virus.
 According to Karachi City police chief Additional Inspector General Ghulam Nabi Memon, the majority of the infected police officials are those were not deployed for the active field duty.